sahanap1699-hue/Retail/README.md

 📑 **Detailed Results**

-👉 See the Project_Report Pdf for insights, business findings, and dashboard snapshots.
+👉 See the Project_Report_Retail Pdf for insights, business findings, and dashboard snapshots.